 All undergraduate applicants use the same application and submit the same admissions materials.
-There are three differences for international students:
+However, there are three differences for international students:

 An English-language proficiency test may be required.
-It can be waived under certain circumstances (described below).
+However, it can be waived under certain circumstances (described below).

-Transfer student applicants with international transfer credit (college or university credit completed after high school outside the United States) are required to submit a course-by-course evaluation of their coursework from foreign universities and official course descriptions.
+Transfer student applicants with international transfer credit (college or university credit completed after high school outside the United States) must submit a course-by-course evaluation of their coursework from foreign universities and official course descriptions.